 In 1991, the State Bar formed a 501(c)(3) corporation, the State Bar of New Mexico Special Projects, Inc. (Special Projects) for the purpose of receiving grant awards from other 501(c)(3) entities for programs approved by the Board of Bar Commissioners and for accepting contributions to construct a general office building (State Bar Center).
-In 2003, the New Mexico State Bar Foundation was dissolved as a corporation and Special Projects was renamed the New Mexico State Bar Foundation (Bar Foundation).
+In 2003 Special Projects was renamed the New Mexico State Bar Foundation (Bar Foundation).
 The two corporations, the State Bar and the Bar Foundation, have interlocking boards.